-Category Description event of any foreign particulate matter and/or variation of physical aspect being observed, do not administer the vaccine.
-Dosage Comirnaty JN.1 30 micrograms/dose dispersion for injection COVID-19 mRNA Vaccine dose is 0.3mL Spikevax JN.1 COVID-19 mRNA Vaccine 0.1mg/1ml dispersion for injection dose is 0.5mL Frequency A single dose regardless of prior COVID-19 vaccination status.
+Category Description Individuals aged 5-11 years A single dose of Comirnaty JN.1 (10micrograms/dose) COVID-19 mRNA vaccine regardless of prior COVID-19 vaccination status.
 For individuals who have previously been vaccinated with a COVID-19 vaccine, the dose should be given at least three months (12 weeks) after the previous dose of COVID-19 vaccine (regardless of the vaccine given for the previous dose).
 The only exception to the three months interval would be where individuals were about to receive or increase the intensity of an immunosuppressive treatment, and therefore a better response would be made if immunised prior to that treatment commencing.
 In this unusual scenario, the interval for all vaccine products may be reduced to a minimum of three weeks.
 Individuals identified as meeting the definition for severe immunosuppression Additional doses for those identified as meeting the definition for severe immunosuppression (as defined in Green Book Chapter 14a) may be required.
 From 2023, for most individuals aged 5 years and above, the primary course of COVID-19 vaccine is an offer of a single dose of vaccine, provided only during seasonal campaigns.
-Individuals who become or have recently become severely immunosuppressed (i.e. those commencing immunosuppressive therapy or
+Individuals who become or have recently become severely immunosuppressed (i.e. those commencing immunosuppressive therapy or those who have developed an immunosuppressive condition) should be considered for additional doses (as outlined below).
+Previously unvaccinated individuals who become or have recently become severely immunosuppressed should be considered for a first dose of vaccination, regardless of the time of year.
+Further doses should